amonsch/amos-rusty-snake/README.md

 # AMOs Rusty Snake

-A crappy and incomplete snake clone written in Rust and using SDL2.
+A crappy and incomplete snake clone written in Rust and SDL2.

 ## Why ?